phpbb/documentation/development/db/structuredConditionals.rst

 -------

 1. Tranversing Objects forming a tree is **seriously slow** in php.
-	1.1 This wouln't much be noticed on vanilla phpBB but as you add extensions, it would easily be dead slow.
+	1.1 This wouln't much be noticed on vanilla phpBB but, as you add extensions, it would easily be dead slow.
 2. Doing this with immutable objects is completely unviable.
 	2.1 It would require the code that manipulates it to know how to rebuild everything related for almost any change.
 3. Mutable objects with an easy-enough-to-use API is hell to design.